Dominican University (Illinois): Main campus

-Dominican University is located on a 30 acre wooded campus in suburban River Forest, just 10 miles (16 km) from downtown Chicago.
+Dominican University is located on a 30 acre wooded campus in suburban River Forest, 10 miles (16 km) from downtown Chicago.
 Other campus features include a language learning center, a computer technology center, an art gallery, a chapel, a student center, the Lund Auditorium, the Eloise Martin Recital Hall, and the Stepan Bookstore.
 The five residence halls at Dominican University are: Aquinas Hall (Priory Campus), Coughlin Hall, Sister Jean Murray Hall, Mazzuchelli Hall, and Power Hall.
 More than 30% of all undergraduates live on campus.
 Most incoming first-year students live in double rooms in Murray or Coughlin halls.
 Murray is the newest residence hall, which opened in 2004 (as Centennial Hall; renamed after former college president Sister Jean Murray in 2012).

 Priory campus

 On acreage purchased in October 1925, the St. Thomas Aquinas Priory was built and modeled to look like the castle of the family of St. Thomas Aquinas.
 It was completed in 1926 on a large tract of land at the northwest corner of Harlem Avenue & Division Street and housed The Dominican House of Studies, a college of philosophy for neophytes of the Catholic Dominican Order.
 150 young men from around the country intent on entering the priesthood lived and studied on the campus.
 Taught by a faculty of twenty, the young men completed three years of study at the college and, upon graduation, would head to Washington D.C., to complete their studies for the priesthood.
 In 1964, a new wing was opened, but shortly after the addition was completed, attendance began to diminish and financial problems began to trouble the college.
 In 1970, after forty-three years of service, the college closed.

 In the years that followed, the Province of St. Albert the Great (which counts Fenwick High School and St. Vincent Ferrer Parish among its many ministries) operated the Priory and it continued to be home to generations of Dominicans Friars.
 In early 2012, the Province announced that the Priory would be vacated as part of an assessment of all its Chicago-area properties.
 The building (and some of the land surrounding it) had been sold to Dominican University over a decade earlier and Dominican Friars had remained on site through a favorable lease agreement with the university.

 By June 2012, the remaining friars had relocated, and Dominican renovated the building to house undergraduate and graduate students.
 The campus also housed the School of Social Work, the Siena Center, and the Goedert Center for early childhood education.

 Discussion of the potential sale of Priory Campus begun as early as 2018, with talks escalating during the COVID-19 pandemic, which resulted in the campus being underutilized.
 In 2021, Fenwick High School purchased the campus.
 The preschool that was part of the Goedert Center closed after the university withdrew support for it, blindsiding parents and staff.